 Traditional Healing works through eliminating the cause of a given condition, by correcting the nutritional status and assisting in the elimination of toxins from drugs and environmental pollution, past poor eating habits, improperly handled disease and long-standing disharmony with natural cycles and with nature.
 It also works at re-establishing the natural mental, emotional, metabolic, organic and structural balance.

 The time needed for the restoration of the natural balance, which is essential for full and dynamic health, tends to vary from case to case and greatly depends on a person's inherent constitution, the nature of an illness and the severity and duration of an illness or condition.
 In some cases treatment compliance may be difficult or the steps needed may simply be more than a person is willing to invest.
-A standard rule is that old conditions take more take time to correct because more extensive damage has been done.
-Thus in many cases the healing process requires patience from both the Traditional Healer and their patient.
-Nevertheless, it is only through a return of a way of living that is natural for human beings, that the goals of health, vitality and a longevity may be realised.
+A standard rule is that old conditions take more take time to correct because more extensive damage has been done; but this is certainly not applicable to all cases.
+Many conditions, chronic or otherwise can yield quickly to the diverse and integrated approaches used by the Traditional Healer; but in some cases the healing process requires a certain amount of patience and perseverance.
+But in the end it is only Traditional Healing that offers a return to the rational way of living that is natural for human beings, through which the goals of health, vitality and a longevity may be realised.

 Please note: Traditional Healing is in most cases able to complement any essential treatment being given by a medical doctor.